Nelitarnia/WO3U-speedrun-guide/character-notes.md

 He has no known way to attack through walls.

 If you interrupt his C3 grab animation during its first frames with Dragon's Eye, he will do a sidestep to a seemingly random direction.
-Heavenly Sash cannot cancel the grab like this and instead has no effect.
+This only works with Dragon's Eye - Heavenly Sash cannot cancel the grab like this and instead has no effect.

-If you end Zhang Liao's speed buff early by doing his musou, the speed buff's visual effect will still be active afterwards for a few seconds even though his actions are no longer sped up.
+If you end Zhang Liao's speed buff early with a musou, the speed buff's visual effect will still be active afterwards for a few seconds even though actions are no longer sped up.

 Riding a horse while speed buffed makes the entire horse emit a double image like Zhang Liao himself.
+Sadly, the speed of the horse is not increased.

+## Zhenji

+• Technique / Technique + Recovery

+### Good angled glitch

+She is able to bypass up to medium-thick walls while angled by doing her sprint attack or C4.

+### Average high jump

+Her highest known jump is jump -> air special -> air charge attack, which is enough to cross tier 1 and 4 steps in Luoyang.

+### Average infinite jump

+She can be used as a part of an infinite jump chain to at least hover in place, although the air special is fairly slow.

+### Speed buff ability

+Zhenji can use her EX to speed up all her animations by about 30% for a short amount of time.
+It's similar to Zhang Liao's speed buff, but actually better in a few respects: it's faster to set up since Zhenji's EX is a much shorter combo string, and the actual speed buff itself lasts longer too, around 11-12 seconds compared to Zhang Liao's 10 seconds.
+The EX animation can be interrupted early if you have Dragon's Eye or Heavenly Sash to squeeze a bit more value out of the buff.
+The speed buff will end by itself after the timer runs out, switch characters or do a musou.

+Zhenji is still limited by the universal Speed cap while his speed is buffed.
+Jumping everywhere instead of running might help increase your overall speed, like it does with Xiahou Ba / Zhang He speed buff, but I'm not sure if it's enough to consistently break Speed cap.

+### Good wallzip?

+Zhenji is theoretically a more consistent wallzip character than most because she can buff the speed of her animations.

+### Average combat setup

+The animation speed buff could help her prepare ahead for complex combat scenarios.

+### Other notes

+She has no way to attack through walls for now.

+She is able to do a S1 -> S2 -> C2 combo with a precise timing using a delayed input trick.
+To do this, first input S1 and S2 in a quick succession, then do a charge attack during the first frames of S2.
+This will cancel into C2 instead of C3.

+If you end Zhenji's speed buff early with a musou, the speed buff's visual effect will still be active afterwards for a few seconds even though actions are no longer sped up.

+While speed buffed, riding a horse makes the entire horse emit a double image like Zhenji herself.
 Sadly, the speed of the horse is not increased.

 ## Technical stuff